yashu1482/AutoKeyWinKeybinds/README.md

 A Simple Autokey Script to Rebind Win key and Win + Shortcuts.
 ---
+Requirements -
+AutoHotkey version 2.0 or Higher
+---
 Win Rebind to Prevent Windows key from opening Start menu.